 “Johnstons of Elgin is a highly creative company that constantly seeks opportunities to collaborate and innovate.
 Our partnership with a world-leading laboratory through the A4I programme has been particularly rewarding not just as a result of the solutions being developed for the product-finish measurement problem, but also because of how the relationship has facilitated investigations and generated solutions to other unrelated operational issues.”

 Company - This measurement system has increased their accuracy by 30%, reduced their rework rate by 90%, their rework waste by 30% and reduced the cost of producing their quality fabrics by 80%.
 In a world where finish is artisan and considered subjective, being able to satisfy high-end designers with more precise specification of choice of finish is invaluable.

 Academic - The KTP Associate has since been employed by the company in the role of Technical Director.

 Tom Syme, Operations Director at Johnsons said,

 “The KTN signposted me to the Innovate UK A4I funding which was instrumental in exploring and finding a solution to this problem.
 We were already engaged with a KTP from Strathclyde University to explore and define our challenge.
-The Innovate UK funding was good to enable us to fund the project, however the collaboration with NPL which was instigated as part of this process really made the biggest impact.
+The Innovate UK funding was good to enable us to fund the project, however the collaboration with a world-leading laboratory, which was instigated as part of this process, really made the biggest impact.
 As a traditional business, we have a vast workforce of specialist experts, however we know we could be left behind if we don’t bring in external expert knowledge and experience to help us scale and grow the business and take advantage of new innovation opportunities.”